 Her words, not mine.

-Over the years, she has been a pumpkin, a bumblebee, Rae from Star Wars, Taylor Swift, a princess (wearing her Kurdish jilli kurdi), a glow stick man, and several other ones I’ve totally forgotten and can’t find pictures of.
+Over the years, she has been a pumpkin, a bumblebee, Rae from Star Wars, Taylor Swift, a princess (wearing her Kurdish jilli kurdi), a glow stick man, she’s even been this lydia deetz costume because she likes her big black coat she’s in the film poster (not that I would ever let her watch the Beetlejuice at her age!) and several other ones I’ve totally forgotten and can’t find pictures of.
 Most years, she settles on a costume about a week before Halloween, and then changes her mind three days before.

 Luckily, most of the costumes she has suggested over the years have been perfectly fine Halloween costumes.
 There are a few costumes we wouldn’t allow even if she begged.
 I present them here to you without ANY judgment on you if your kid in fact chooses one of these costumes.